 Family Educational Rights and Privacy Act (FERPA)

-- Generally, schools must have written permission from the student in order to release any information from a student's education record.
+Schools must have written permission from the student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31):

 - School officials with legitimate educational interest;